-The results of our due diligence indicates that the sources of Conflict Minerals are (1) from recycled or scrap materials, (2) from within the Democratic Republic of the Congo or adjoining countries (the "Covered Countries"), (3) from outside the Covered Countries or (4) unknown.
-We received responses from all of our direct suppliers subject to our supply chain survey for 2014.
-Collectively, their responses listed 107 known smelters and refiners within their supply chains.
-Of the 107 smelters and refiners identified, 94 have been designated as Conflict Free under the CFSP.
+The results of our due diligence indicates that the sources of Conflict Minerals are (1) from recycled or scrap materials, (2) from within the Democratic Republic of the Congo or adjoining countries (the "Covered Countries"), or (3) from outside the Covered Countries.
+We received responses from all of our direct suppliers subject to our supply chain survey for 2015.
+Collectively, their responses listed 155 smelters and refiners within their supply chains, all of which have been designated as of December 31, 2015 as Compliant under the CFSP.

-The following tables list, to the extent known, the population of smelters, refiners, and origin of Conflict Minerals within our supply chain for 2014.
+The following tables list the population of smelters, refiners, and origin of Conflict Minerals within our supply chain for 2015.
 Our efforts to determine this population are described above under the caption "Due Diligence Performed."
 The information presented is derived from information provided by our direct suppliers and the CFSP.